GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ![haptic feedback Jumper](/docs/images/buildguide/haptic_jumper.jpg)

-Insert the module from below, with the motor facing upwards.
-Than insert the pin headers from below.\
+Insert the module from below with the motor facing upwards.
+Then insert the pin headers from below.

 ![haptic feedback pins](/docs/images/buildguide/haptic_pins.jpg)